Year: August 2019

 Orchestration 3: (for performance by the Ulster Orchestra in January 2021) Wind: 3222 Brass: 4331 Timp, 2 Perc., Harp, Piano, Strings

-Performance History: Commissioned by Coole Culture, The Royal Astronomical Society, and Culture Ireland for Galway European Capital of Culture 2020.
+Performance History: Selected for a call for scores by Coole Culture, The Royal Astronomical Society, and Culture Ireland for Galway European Capital of Culture 2020.
 Premiere in Coole Park, Galway, Sep 26th 2020.

 Version 2 of Laniakea is performed at 8:30″